Julian22222/PRACTICE/Next_and_NestJS/README.md

 - data loading on the server (SSR, ISR, SSG)

-  SSR- one request === 1 responce (usual approach), will cause browser delays if you have 1000 users on your website, server always will ask to increase resources because server power of the cloud will not be enough
+- (SSR) - server side rendering -> one request === 1 responce (usual approach), will cause browser delays if you have 1000 users on your website, server always will ask to increase resources because server power of the cloud will not be enough
-  ISR - static (with data update)
+- (ISR) - incremental site generation -> static (with data update)
-  SSG static (without data update)
+- (SSG) - static site generation -> static (without data update)

 ```JS
 //app/posts